 Brain bases of typical development and developmental disorders, such as dyslexia, ADHD, and autism spectrum disorder; the role of the human cerebellum in movement, cognition, development and developmental disorders.

-Additional Information: Catherine Stoodley is a neuroscientist who is interested in the brain bases of normal development and developmental disorders, such as developmental dyslexia, attention deficit disorder, and autism.
-Her doctoral research at the University of Oxford focused on how basic visual, auditory and motor functions contribute to reading and reading disorders in both adults and children.
+Catherine Stoodley's doctoral research at the University of Oxford focused on how basic visual, auditory and motor functions contribute to reading and reading disorders in both adults and children.
 She has also investigated whether children and adults with developmental dyslexia have difficulty with a particular type of learning, implicit learning, and whether this is specific to dyslexia or more generally seen in poor readers.
-As a research fellow at Massachusetts General Hospital and Harvard Medical School, she used brain imaging to study a particular region of the brain, the cerebellum, and its role in both movement and cognitive processes (such as language and memory).
-In particular, she has been involved in establishing whether there are different regions within the human cerebellum that have different functions.
-Stoodley teaches coursework in developmental neuroscience and the brain bases of behavior, and directs the developmental neuroscience lab at AU.
+As a postdoctoral research fellow at Massachusetts General Hospital and Harvard Medical School, she used brain imaging to study a particular region of the brain, the cerebellum, and its role in both movement and cognitive processes (such as language and memory).
+The StoodleyLab employs clinical studies, structural and functional neuroimaging, neuromodulation with transcranial direct current stimulation, and behavioral testing to investigate the functional anatomy of the cerebellum and the type of processing that the cerebellum performs.
+Current projects focus on the role of the human cerebellum in cognition, cognitive development, and in neurodevelopmental disorders, including autism spectrum disorder.
+Stoodley teaches courses in developmental neuroscience and the brain bases of behavior, and directs the developmental neuroscience lab at AU.